timk153/docker-external-dns/docs/EXAMPLE.md

 The project provides a Docker Compose external DNS container specifically for CloudFlare.
 It supports DNS entries of types A, CNAME, NS, and MX.
 Configuration is managed through environment variables and labels applied to Docker containers.
 Detailed examples for various configurations and DNS record types are provided in the [Examples](#examples) section.
 For more details on DNS record types, refer to the [DNS Entry Types](#dns-entry-types) section.

+# Troubleshooting

+## Hangs at startup

+Check your supplied LOG_LEVEL.<br/>
+Ensure it is one of: 'log', 'error', 'warn', 'debug', 'verbose', 'fatal'

+If set to an invalid value the project will hand at start-up.
+I've tried to address this behavior unsuccessfully.
+For now awareness is the simplest solution.

 # How to Use

 Using the Docker Compose External DNS container is very straightforward.
 You need to declare an instance of it within your Docker Compose definition (docker-compose.y(a)ml) with the appropriate volume mount and environment variables set.
 Then, add some labels to your containers.